sanderdekoning/art/README.md

 While there might be a logical reasoning for this behavior from back-end's side; it does require more care and logic from front-end when grouping/sectioning results alphabetically by `principalOrFirstMaker`.
 Page objects cannot simply be grouped and appended; in order to maintain correct grouping/sectioning objects need to be inserted into their respective group which could be already existing.
 Extra thoroughness and rigid UI logic is needed for a solid user experience.

 One remaining consideration is that there is a theoretical chance of having subsequent pages return objects whose artist groups are already in the overview and not at the end.
-This can make it appear as if no more results are being loaded while they are being inserted in their groups higher up in the list. e.g. If page 1 has artist `Simon Fokke`, and all subsequent pages (2, 3, 4 etc.) only have `Hector Allemand`, then the latter pages always get inserted higher up in the list.
+This can make it appear as if no more results are being loaded while they are being inserted in their groups higher up in the list. e.g. If page 1 has artists `Hector Allemand` followed by `Simon Fokke`, and all subsequent pages (2, 3, 4 etc.) only have `Hector Allemand`, then the latter pages always get inserted higher up in the overview.
+No sorting is done client-side other than maintaining ascending page order.

 ## Tests